Cannon Mountain Ski Area: Lifts

-In July 2025, Cannon management announced their intent to retire the second-generation tram, commonly referred to as "mustard," and replace it with a third-generation tram backed by $27.2 million in financing from the New Hampshire state legislature.
+In July 2025, Cannon management announced their intent to retire the second-generation tram, commonly referred to as "Ketchup and Mustard," and replace it with a third-generation tram backed by $27.2 million in financing from the New Hampshire state legislature.

 Awards

 In its 2013 issue, SKI Magazine named Cannon #1 in New Hampshire for value, challenge, lifts/lift service, and overall satisfaction.
 In the same issue, Cannon was listed in the Top 10 in the East for value, access, challenge, character, lifts/lift service, and overall satisfaction.

 Rentals and ski school

 Brookside Learning Center offers all-day and part-day youth programs, plus childcare for ages six months and older.
 Seasonal programs are available.
 Cannon offers a full-service PSIA Ski and Snowboard School.
 Slopeside ski shops are located at Peabody Base Lodge and Tram Base; a ski/snowboard rental and service shop is at Peabody Base Lodge.
 A slopeside High Performance Tuning Center is located at the Peabody Base Lodge.
 All rental skis are "shaped" skis; all rental snowboards feature "step in" bindings.